-The eligible area in Serbia are two counties, Raški and Zlatiborski, together comprised of 15 municipalities.
-In addition to these two counties, there is one adjacent county for programming purposes - the county of Moravički.
+The eligible area in Serbia are two counties, Raski and Zlatiborski, together comprised of 15 municipalities.
+In Montenegro, the programming area consists of 12 eligible and three adjacent municipalities.

-In Montenegro, the programming area consists of 12 eligible municipalities.
-In addition to these 12 municipalities there are also three adjacent municipalities for programming purposes - Podgorica, Danilovgrad and Cetinje.

 For the purposes of this cross-border programme, situation, SWOT, and statistical analyses were performed only on eligible areas.

 The NUTS III classification is not yet adopted in Serbia and in Montenegro.
-In Serbia, for the purpose of this Programme, the counties have been considered as NUTS III equivalent areas.
+In Serbia, for the purpose of this programme, the counties have been considered as NUTS III equivalent areas.
 In Montenegro, there is no classification on a regional level.
-Therefore, for the purpose of this Programme, the existing classification has been chosen in order to represent an equivalent interpretation of NUTS III classification, thus the eligible area consists of 12 municipalities: Pljevlja, Bijelo Polje, Berane, Rozaje, Plav, Andrijevica, Kolasin, Mojkovac, Zabljak, Pluzine, Savnik, Niksic.
+Therefore, for the purpose of this cross-border programme, the existing classification has been chosen in order to represent an equivalent interpretation of NUTS III classification, thus the eligible area consists of 12 municipalities: Pljevlja, Bijelo Polje, Berane, Rozaje, Plav, Andrijevica, Kolasin, Mojkovac, Zabljak, Pluzine, Savnik, Niksic.
 Adjacent areas, according to art 97 of the IPA Implementing Regulation are: Podgorica, Danilovgrad, Cetinje.